bgoodr/keyboard-firmware-build-util/s60-x/README.md

 You can use a different tmk firmware by changing the variables at the top of the Makefile.

+## Allow the user to store their own local keymaps

+The user of this directory can store their own set of keymap files without having to clone the entire tmk firmware directory just to add them to that clone directory.
+The idea is that the user forks a copy of this repository, and adds their own (no need to push it back to this repo of course).
+See Examples below.

+## Local Keymaps

+The following are local keymaps defined by this repository:

+* [keymap_standard_capslockctrlswap.c](keymap_standard_capslockctrlswap.c): Same as tmk_keyboard/keyboard/s60-x/keymap_standard.c but with capslock and control key swapped.
+* [keymap_spacefn_capslockctrlswap.c](keymap_spacefn_capslockctrlswap.c): Same as tmk_keyboard/keyboard/s60-x/keymap_spacefn.c but with capslock and control key swapped.

 ## Build

 Move to this directory then just run `make` like: